mvolkmann/MyUnixEnv/notes/GoNotes.md

   }
 ```

+Examples are more than just another way to write tests.
+The "go doc" tool (CORRECT?) incorporates them into its output.
+TODO: Show an example of this!

 Also see "benchmark" tests which are only run when the `-bench` flag is used.
 TODO: Add more detail on these!